GSP

 [[-|MAX|per-sec] [-|NEVER|report-secs]]

-Tell the RAD server to report its rate limits or set rate limits and the interval between rate limit reports.
+Tell the RAD server to report its per-second packet rate limit or set the rate limit and the minimum interval between rate limit reports.
 Hits in excess of the rate limit are discarded by the server.

 Change to RAD mode.